If Tom Brady can't admit to a concussion, who can?

 “The fear of having a brain change or be damaged causes anxiety,” says Herceg.
 “But we know the brain has plasticity and does heal if treated the right way when injured.”

-That’s a pretty important message.
+That’s an important message.
 Admitting a concussion may feel like weakness in the moment, but it’s strength in the longer run.
 Any player who speaks openly about symptoms gives himself a better chance at a full recovery.

 Of course there’s the other factor in this situation: deflate-gate.
 There’s a looming belief the Patriots are sneaky and deceptive.
 Admitting a cover-up of a concussion would give the NFL a cause for punishment, and give detractors more fuel for spite.